sukritisrivastava29/Triply/README.md

 # Triply

-Triply is a modern travel planning web application that helps users discover destinations, explore travel packages, and generate personalized travel itineraries using AI.
+Triply is a modern travel planning web application that helps users discover destinations, explore travel packages and generate personalized travel itineraries using AI.
 The application features a clean, responsive interface with secure user authentication and an intuitive user experience.

 ## Features